In Exercises 5–10, find an equation for the tangent line to the c... | Channels for Pearson+

 Derivative

 The derivative of a function at a point provides the slope of the tangent line to the curve at that point.
-For the function y = (1/x²), the derivative can be found using the power rule, which helps determine how the function changes with respect to x.
-Calculating the derivative is essential for finding the equation of the tangent line.
+For the function y = 4 - x², the derivative is found using basic differentiation rules, resulting in dy/dx = -2x.
+Evaluating this derivative at x = -1 gives the slope of the tangent line at the point (-1, 3).

 Recommended video: